Amogh052003/Incident-Management-System/README.md

 * operational topology visualization,
 * alert orchestration,
 * audit logging,
-* and deployment through Docker Compose or Kubernetes Helm charts for easy self-hosting.
+* and deployment through Docker Compose or Kubernetes for easy self-hosting.

 The goal is to provide engineering teams with a unified operational intelligence layer that transforms raw infrastructure signals into actionable operational awareness.